Palace Hotel, Helsinki: Palace Hotel

-The hotel (1952-2009) represented Finnish modernism.
+The hotel (1952–2009) represented Finnish modernism.
 In addition to the hotel and the restaurant, guests had access to a sauna and a bar.
 The hotel operations were discontinued in 2009.
 The hotel operations were discontinued because the property owner converted the hotel rooms into offices.
 The hotel had 39 rooms.

 Palace Restaurant

 The Palace Restaurant, founded in 1952, represents award-winning gastronomy.
 Restaurant Palace operated continuously from 1952 to December 2016, but new owners reopened it in November 2017.
 The restaurant has influenced Helsinki's food culture.
 Its head chef, Eero Mäkelä, earned Finland's first Michelin star in 1987.
 The restaurant has won the award for Finland's best restaurant six times in a row.
 The most recent win was in 2025.

 Restaurant has received foreign dignitaries, hosted meetings and performances.
 Italian Prime Minister Mario Monti and the American rock band Bon Jovi visited the restaurant.
 Press conferences related to the Helsinki Guggenheim museum project were held there.
-Among the restaurant's customers have been royalty, Finnish presidents Juho Kusti Paasikivi, Urho Kekkonen, Mauno Koivisto, Martti Ahtisaari, Tarja Halonen, and Sauli Niinistö, diplomat Henry Kissinger, prime minister Margaret Thatcher, French president Francois Mitterand, Russian president Boris Jeltsin, top executives, and, American film stars Marlon Brando, William Holden, and French singer Edith Piaf.
+Among the restaurant's customers have been royalty, Finnish presidents Juho Kusti Paasikivi, Urho Kekkonen, Mauno Koivisto, Martti Ahtisaari, Tarja Halonen, and Sauli Niinistö, diplomat Henry Kissinger, prime minister Margaret Thatcher, French president François Mitterrand, Russian president Boris Yeltsin, top executives, and, American film stars Marlon Brando, William Holden, and French singer Edith Piaf.

 The restaurant's former owner, Consul General Heikki Tavela, founded the Läskisoosiklubi (Fat Sauce Club), membership and guest access to which was by invitation only.
 It was an elite club.